 He/she must ascertain what raw materials are needed to meet product needs, the availability and sources for the raw materials; as well as their relative accessibility.
-By collapsing these alternatives, the costume entrepreneur will be able to establish the chosen raw materials viz-a-vis, the financial implication in acquiring them.
+By collapsing

 2.15 Business analysis

 At this point, an aspiring costume entrepreneur must collate findings and discoveries obtained from the feasibility study in order to draw a conclusion on the viability of the chosen business, or otherwise.
 The anticipated start-off capital and anticipated income should be reviewed at this point to ascertain that its future and sustainability.
 The tendency for fluctuation of the business with changing seasons also needs to be considered.
 Additionally, he/she should market strategies to his target customers.